 Salinity Pilot-Mission Exploitation Platform (Pi-MEP):

-A hub for validation and exploitation of ESA SMOS Sea Surface Salinity data
+A hub for validation and exploitation of Satellite Sea Surface Salinity data

-The Soil Moisture and Ocean Salinity (SMOS) mission was launched on 2nd November 2009 as the second Earth Explorer Opportunity mission within ESA's Living Planet programme.
+The Soil Moisture and Ocean Salinity (SMOS) mission was launched in November 2009 as the second Earth Explorer Opportunity mission.
 It has been continuously providing brightness temperature data in L-Band since January 2010, which are used to retrieve Soil Moisture (SM) and Sea Surface Salinity (SSS) data over land and ocean, respectively.
-This project funded by ESA aims at setting up a Pilot Mission Exploitation Platform (Pi-MEP), focussing on ESA's SMOS mission and supporting enhanced validation and scientific process studies over the ocean.
+This project funded by ESA aims at implementing a Pilot Mission Exploitation Platform (Pi-MEP), with a primary focus on ESA's SMOS mission, to support enhanced validation and scientific process studies over the ocean.
+Since 2019, through sustained partnership with NASA, the Platform has extended its focus also to SMAP and Aquarius satellites, becoming an overall satellite salinity Platform.

 Pi-MEP project objectives: